jpedrosa/reluzir/lexer/tutorial/README.md

 Such as, in JavaScript we read a lot of "function" for function declarations.
 Maybe a lot of "prototype" too.
 And a lot of "typeof".
 Even a lot of comparisons with the triad "===".
 And a lot of "this", "bind" and maybe "that."

 In Dart, a lot of that is not needed.
 Functions are declared without the needed "function" of JavaScript.
 Just "(argument1, argument2) { }" will do.
-When nesting functions that makes JavaScript appear more verbose, whereas Dart is just OK.
+Nesting functions makes JavaScript appear more verbose, whereas Dart is just OK.

 In Dart, class and methods don't need explicit "prototype" manufacturing.
 Just "class Sweet { sugar() {} }" and in Dart you have a class named Sweet with a method named sugar.